Dr. Kateryna Dukenski

 WHAT TO EXPECT:

 To gain a comprehensive understanding of your relationship, I offer a four-session assessment process first.
 Here three of us have an opportunity to discuss your history together as well as each partner's attachment history to make sense of the current personal dynamics.
 By delving into the past, we can uncover how it influences present conflicts and dynamics and start changing the future of your relationship.
 In this assessment phase, I work collaboratively with both of you to identify core relational conflict and goals for therapy.
-Once we identify the core pattern of your main argument, we start experimenting with new ways of responding to the old triggering dynamic you are struggling with.
+Once we identify the core pattern, we start experimenting with new ways of responding to the old triggering dynamic you are struggling with.
 New practices of communication and being with each other are invited at this stage.
 I see couples work as a greenhouse—by composting old feelings, it provides them with nutrients and safe conditions for new relational dynamics to take deep roots to sustain the future growth.